 -g, --generate-config Optionally generate a default configuration file at the specified path.
-If a configuration file was provided, we update the default configuration with the contents
+If a configuration file was provided, we update the default configuration with the contents of the given configuration.

 Classification

 --overwrite When generating a configuration file, overwrite an existing file.